primesoft-group/oneoffixx-docs/_pages/install/en/server-sql-install.md

     "Integrated Security=true" instead of "User ID=...;Password=..."

-The Windows User needs to be lodged as User in AppPool in the IIS.
-This Pool has to be employed by every application:
+The Windows user needs to be lodged as "User" in AppPool in the IIS.
+This pool has to be employed by every application:

     IIS -> Application Pools -> Advanced Settings -> Identity -> Custom account

-Additionally, this Windows User needs to be lodged in the "Log on as service" policy.
+Additionally, this Windows user needs to be lodged in the "Log on as service" policy.

     Administrative Tools -> Local Security Policy -> Local Policies -> User Rights Assignment ->"Log on as a service"

-The OneOffixx web application should be running with the corresponding Windows User after these steps have been completed.
+The OneOffixx web application should be running with the corresponding Windows user after these steps have been completed.